pedrocaixeta/infDB_fork_31mar/Readme.md

 ````
 \\wsl.localhost\Ubuntu\home\[PC username]
 ````
-(in file explorer Windows shows \\wsl.localhost as Linux) and xecute scripts from Linux terminal (search for Ubunut in applications)
+(in file explorer Windows shows \\wsl.localhost as Linux) and execute scripts from Linux terminal (search for Ubuntu in applications)

 **SSH vs HTTPS:**
 - **SSH (Secure Shell)**: Uses cryptographic key pairs for authentication.
 Once set up, you won't need to enter credentials for each operation.
 Recommended for frequent Git operations.